• Skip to primary navigation

 What can I use instead of almond flour?

-You can try using gluten-free flour such as Bob's Red Mill.
-If you don't mind the gluten and carbs, plain breadcrumbs should also work.
+You can use gluten-free flour such as Bob's Red Mill.
+If you don't mind the gluten and carbs, plain breadcrumbs will also work.
+Keep in mind that when you use substitutions, the nutrition info will change.

 Can I bake these fritters instead of frying them?

-Serving suggestions
+Serving Suggestions

 They are also great with a couple of poached eggs, for a tasty and filling meatless dinner.

-Needless to say, if you celebrate Hanukkah, they make the perfect low-carb latke alternative.
+Needless to say, if you celebrate Hanukkah, they make the perfect low-carb latke alternative!

-Storing leftovers
+Storing Leftovers

-Three kale fritters stacked on a plate.
+Three kale fritters are stacked on a plate.

-Sautéed Kale
+Sauteed Kale

 Baked Kale Chips